anarcat/terms-benchmarks/README.md

      would require me to change the Y scale to be logarithmic, which would be silly

+The Linux console itself wasn't directly tested, as it was too difficult to instrument performance tests, which would have been mostly meaningless, except for the bandwidth tests, which is the least important.

 A more exhaustive [list of terminal emulators](https://wiki.archlinux.org/index.php/List_of_applications#Terminal_emulators) is also available on the Arch wiki.